SDGforskning/sdg-strings/SDG04_query_topic_WoS.md

-# Search query for SDG 4 - Quality Education, Bergen action-approach.
+# Search query for SDG 4 - Quality Education, Bergen topic-approach.

 Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.